 Looking for ways to keep your little ones busy during the holiday?
 Look no further.
 Our teachers have compiled a list of their favorite holiday crafts just for you and your little ones this holiday season!

-4. Cinnamon Ornament- Mix together 1 cup applesauce, 4 oz. ground cinnamon, and 2 tablespoons of Elmer's glue until well combined.
+Mix together 1 cup applesauce, 4 oz. the ground cinnamon, and 2 tablespoons of Elmer’s glue until well combined.
 Roll out the dough and cut with a gingerbread cookie cutter (or whatever shape you desire).
 Make sure to use a straw to place hole at top for hanging.
 Place the ornaments on a parchment-lined baking sheet.
-Dry in 200 degree oven for 2-3 hours.
+Dry in a 200-degree oven for 2-3 hours.
 Once dry, decorate as desired and then insert a ribbon through the hole for hanging.
 Not for eating, but sure smells delicious (add ground cloves for additional aroma)!

-Hope you enjoy these crafts during the holiday season.
-What's your favorite holiday craft?
-Please share with us.
+I hope you enjoy these crafts during the holiday season.
+What’s your favorite holiday craft?
+Please share it with us.